Azure-Samples/moodle-high-scale/readme.md

 Deploy Moodle and its services.

-_Change image in moodle-service.yaml and also adjust the storage account name in the nfs-pv.yaml_
+_Change image in moodle-service.yaml and also adjust the storage account name in the nfs-pv.yaml_ (see commented lines in the files)

 ```
 $ cd ../../images/moodle